-This example shows you how to capture and process images from a webcam connected to the NVIDIA® Jetson using the
+This example shows you how to capture and process images from a Raspberry Pi Camera Module V2 connected to the NVIDIA® Jetson Nano using the

 GPU Coder™ Support Package for NVIDIA GPUs.
-The GPU Coder Support Package for NVIDIA GPUs allows you to capture images from the web camera and bring them right into the MATLAB® environment for processing.
+The GPU Coder Support Package for NVIDIA GPUs allows you to capture images from the Camera Module V2 and bring them right into the MATLAB® environment for processing.
 In this example you will learn how to develop a Sobel edge detection algorithm by using this capability.

 Target Board Requirements